 I know it’s a bit sacrilegious to put Donald Trump in the same league as Warren Buffet, but he’s the most famous person to have mentioned some semblance of this quote, so I just quoted him.
 To be fair, many other people have said variants of his quote using different words and lengthier sentences, but Trump’s quote was the most succinct and still gets the message across.

-The broad idea behind this investing principle is to focus on risk, i.e. potential losses rather than reward, i.e. potential gains.
+The methodology of putting this principal into practice is to focus on risk (i.e. potential losses) rather than reward (i.e. potential gains).
 In fact, the practical application of this principle suggests focusing your attention entirely on the downside, even at the expense of the upside if necessary - which is what “the upside will take care of itself” means.
 This is in stark contrast to the way almost everyone evaluates an investment decision, which is to determine how much potential upside exists while utterly forgetting about the downside.

 So why do this?
 The simple answer is that the nature of compounding penalizes losses far heavier than it compensates gains - e.g. if you make a 10% gain and then a 10% loss, you end up with less money than you started.
 And since financial crises tend to involve large drawdowns on stocks with the highest returns (and hence highest risk), the cumulative damage over several cycles to long-term average returns can be substantial.